Table of contents

 Beyond energy, methylene blue has shown brain-protective properties in multiple research models.
 It inhibits the aggregation of tau protein — a hallmark of Alzheimer’s disease and other tauopathies — and reduces oxidative damage to neuronal membranes.
 In animal models, low-dose methylene blue improved memory consolidation and spatial learning, effects attributed to enhanced mitochondrial respiration in the hippocampus.

 Human data, while still emerging, supports these findings.
-Research published in the American Journal of Geriatric Psychiatry found that a single low dose of methylene blue increased functional MRI activity in brain regions associated with short-term memory and attention during a sustained-attention task (PubMed: 26525914).
+A randomized controlled trial published in Radiology found that a single low dose of methylene blue increased functional MRI activity in brain regions associated with short-term memory and attention during a sustained-attention task (PubMed: 27351678).
 Participants showed measurably better task performance and more efficient cerebral blood flow compared to the placebo group.

 These cognitive effects are a key reason why methylene blue is increasingly discussed alongside more established nootropics.
 Our methylene blue vs other nootropics comparison breaks down how it stacks up against racetams, modafinil, and other popular cognitive enhancers.